 While it’s different from bitcoin in many ways, Ethereum shares some aspects in common.
 For one, both of them address the democratization of the Internet in some way.
-With bitcoin, it’s digital payments and ‘internet money’.
-With Ethereum, it’s the democratization of apps in a way that disrupts the way we use the internet.
+With bitcoin, it is digital payments and ‘Internet money’.
+With Ethereum, it’s the democratization of apps in a way that disrupts the way we use the Internet.

 Both the Bitcoin and Ethereum Networks are distributed public blockchains, meaning they are run by a network of users and servers throughout the world.
 But Ethereum is distinct in that it provides a building environment that developers can use to create unique blockchain applications.

 What is Ethereum and How Does it Work?

 In the simplest of terms, Ethereum is an open-source software platform based on blockchain technology.
 It enables developers and tech teams to build apps upon it.
 These apps are decentralized, so they are commonly referred to as DApps.

 Smart contracts on the Ethereum platform are programmable, self functioning agreements that allow startups to create DApps for exchanging digital assets, such as content or crypto tokens.
 What smart contracts enable is the automated exchange of assets to run without the risks of censorship, loss of downtime, or any outside manipulation.
 All of these things are the risks we take when using fiat currencies.